-The best way to eat salo is with borscht or other Ukrainian soups.
+The best way to eat salo is with borscht or other Ukrainian soups (you can order such a combo at any restaurant that serves traditional food).
 It can be consumed raw or fried.
 For example, another traditional dish is varenyky and it is often served with fried salo (skvarky) and fried onion.

 Kholodets is an aspic traditionally made with pork, chicken, or fish.
 It is made of a meat/fish broth and vegetables.
 Aspics are a good way to prevent meat spoilage since the gelatin protects the meat from air and bacteria.

 In Ukraine Kholodets is still very popular, although with the invention of the refrigerator it has lost its main purpose.
 Even so, no Christmas table at grandmas goes without Kholodets.